-B. Lethal predator control for rats (Rattus spp.), feral cats (Felis catus), and mongooses (Herpestes auropunctatus) would be performed in the immediate vicinity of the release aviary, supplemental feeders, and nests where feasible to reduce direct depredation of 'alalā and 'alalā eggs as well as minimize exposure to diseases spread by these non-native mammals.
+A. Lethal predator control for rats (Rattus spp.), feral cats (Felis catus), and mongooses (Herpestes auropunctatus) would be performed in the immediate vicinity of the release aviary, supplemental feeders, and nests where feasible to reduce direct depredation of 'alalā and 'alalā eggs as well as minimize exposure to diseases spread by these non-native mammals.
 Predator control would begin 3-4 months prior to the release of each cohort in their release site with the intention of reducing the predator population prior to release when birds are likely most vulnerable.
 Reduction in predator abundance would be assessed using tracking tunnels for rodents and analysis of change in capture rates, and possibly other methods.
 Predator control would use no motorized equipment other than helicopter transport of personnel and equipment to already established landing zones within proposed release areas.
 The release aviary and feeding stations would be approximately 0.3-0.5 miles from NPS lands.
-Predator control would be conducted near the release aviary and feeding stations and would be necessary on NPS lands in the event of 'alalā nesting within the HNP.
+Predator control would be conducted near the release aviary and feeding stations within the HNP.